SansGuidon/bookmarks/README.md

 * [Chart.xkcd](https://timqian.com/chart.xkcd) - is a chart library plots “sketchy”, “cartoony” or “hand-drawn” xkcd styled charts.
 * [jwilber/roughViz](https://github.com/jwilber/roughViz) - Reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser.
 * [Excalidraw](https://excalidraw.com/) - is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn look & feel to them. **Bonus** : [Extensions & libraries](https://libraries.excalidraw.com/)
+* [WappyWap](https://www.wappywap.com) - Collaborative database for connecting car owners.
+> There are at least 100 reasons as to why you may need to contact the owner of a vehicle.
+And don’t forget YOU could be the owner of the vehicle in trouble...
+Thanks to WappyWap mobile application, downloadable on all platforms, as well as a web version, it will now be possible to contact the owner of any car, van, truck or motorcycle through its license plate.

 # Digital marketing
 * [Portent Blog](https://www.portent.com/blog) - articles about analytics, copy writing, creativity, internet marketing, PPC, SEO, social media